fastify/fastify/docs/Hooks.md

 ```

 <a name="on-close"></a>
-**'onClose'**
+**'onClose'**<br>
-The unique hook that is not inside the lifecycle is `'onClose'`, this one is triggered when you call `fastify.close()` to stop the server, and it is useful if you have some [plugins](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) that need a "shutdown" part, such as a connection to a database.
+The unique hook that is not inside the lifecycle is `'onClose'`, this one is triggered when you call `fastify.close()` to stop the server, and it is useful if you have some [plugins](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) that need a "shutdown" part, such as a connection to a database.<br>
 Only for this hook, the parameters of the function changes, the first one is the Fastify instance, the second one the `done` callback.
 ```js
 fastify.addHook('onClose', (instance, done) => {